Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please callus at 978-356-6610.

-The cost of disposing of our trash in 2009 was $97 per ton for the nearly 4,000 tons of trash we generated annually.
-The first year of the WRP reduced the amount of trash by 161 tons, and by 2018 Ipswich reduced trash to 2,847 tons!
+The cost of disposing of our trash in 2009 was $97 per ton for the nearly 4,000 tons of trash Ipswich generated annually.
+The first year of the one-barrel limit reduced trash by 161 tons and by 2018 Ipswich reduced trash to 2,847 tons!

-The program, in effect since July 1, 2010, limits trash to 35 gallons per week per household.
-With this Waste Reduction Program, the first bag or barrel of trash will be collected at no charge (maximum volume 35 gallons/maximum weight 50 pounds).
+The Waste Reduction Program, in effect since July 1, 2010, limits trash to 35 gallons per week per household and is collected at no charge (maximum volume of 35 gallons and maximum weight of 50 pounds).
+Excess trash must be disposed of in overthrow bags, Ipswich’s official trash bags.

-The special bags include the hauling price for picking up your extra trash.
-Any trash in excess of the one-barrel limit must be placed in these special bags or it will not be picked up.
+The special bags include the disposal price for your extra trash.
+Any trash in excess of the one-barrel limit must be placed in these special bags or it cannot be picked up.

 Label your barrel with your street number and unit number to avoid confusion.
-Each family is allowed one free 35-gallon bag or barrel.
+Each unit is allowed one free 35-gallon bag or barrel.
+Free labels are available at the DPW office (town hall, second floor).

-Purchase a bulk item sticker ($10) from Conley’s Drug, Cumberland Farms (Central Street location only), DJ’s Variety, Richdale, Shaw’s or Tedford’s.
+Purchase a bulky item sticker ($10) from Conley’s Drug, Cumberland Farms (Central Street location only), DJ’s Variety, Richdale, Shaw’s or Tedford’s.

 With this Waste Reduction Program, residents only pay for the excess amount of trash they generate after the first bag or barrel.
 Ipswich’s Waste Reduction Program provides hauling service to all households and allows the first bag or barrel to be collected at no charge.